Arkansas high court blocks use of death penalty

 "They try to make it risk free, try to make it fair, try to make it less costly, but then it's getting harder to even find a drug to do it," he said.
 "Drug companies don't like to be associated with death."

-That problem arose in Arkansas, where the supply of sodium thiopental, an anaesthetic used to put the condemned to sleep, was cut off when the U.S. supplier stopped making it.
+That problem arose in Arkansas, where the supply of sodium thiopental, an anesthetic used to put the condemned to sleep, was cut off when the U.S. supplier stopped making it.

-Texas and most other states use two additional drugs after the anaesthetic to paralyze breathing and stop the heart.
-But critics say that without an anaesthetic, those drugs cause intense suffering and the paralyzed inmate is unable to express that pain to his executioners.
+Texas and most other states use two additional drugs after the anesthetic to paralyze breathing and stop the heart.
+But critics say that without an anesthetic, those drugs cause intense suffering and the paralyzed inmate is unable to express that pain to his executioners.

 In 2008, the U.S. Supreme Court gave states the freedom to use lethal injection.